-As a Chemistry or Biochemistry major, you are offered the opportunity to work with top scholars in cutting-edge research projects, while being taught by those same scholars.
-The Department offers three majors:
+As a Chemistry or Biochemistry major you have the opportunity to work with top scholars in cutting-edge research projects, while also taking classes taught by those same scholars.

 A minor in Chemistry is also available with an additional track for Right of Public Instruction certification.

 Careers in Chemistry Information

 Undergraduates are strongly encouraged to participate in research projects with a faculty mentor, which can be taken for course credit or as a paid summer internship.
 Such projects provide outstanding professional development opportunities.
 Become a published author and present your work at national scientific meetings!
 Roughly 90% of our chemistry majors have completed a research project in the last seven years, resulting in 20 papers with undergraduate co-authors.
 Up to six hours of CHEM 4956, Undergraduate Research, may be taken for credit towards the degree.
 You are encouraged to begin investigating the research interests of the faculty early and to begin laboratory work as soon as you can.

 - Design and Synthesis of Cofacially Stacked Systems for Application as Molecular Wires